Canadian sniper's record-breaking kill shot an 'incredible achievement'

 “But, as it turns out, owing to the skills of the observer-sniper team in question, they actually were able to kill one of the Daesh [Islamic State] fighters and the ensuing engagement disrupted the attack, allowing the Iraqi Security forces to continue the advance unmolested,” Maj.-Gen. Rouleau said.

 Maj.-Gen. Rouleau, a long-time JTF2 member, said special forces sniper teams undergo years of intense training that involve math, marksmanship and precision of weapons and ammunition.
-The sniper works with a spotter who directs the shooter to adjust to weather conditions such as wind and the rotation of the earth.
+The sniper works with a spotter who directs the shooter to adjust to weather conditions such as wind and the curvature of the Earth.

 “There is an element of art involved where the sniper actually has to estimate where the Daesh fighter is going to be, because when he pulls the trigger, there is just under 10 seconds of time of flight for the round,” he said.
 “There is a lot of science involved in terms of the ballistic calculations but there is a subjective element of assessing what the winds are doing and whatnot.”